aws-ia/terraform-aws-eks-blueprints/examples/karpenter/README.md

 - Creates a new VPC, 3 Private Subnets and 3 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
-- Creates EKS Cluster Control plane with one Self-managed node group with Max ASG of 1
+- Creates EKS Cluster Control plane with one Managed node group with Max ASG of 1
 - Deploys Karpenter Helm Chart
-- Deploys default Karpenter Provisioner
+- Deploys default Karpenter Provisioner (with dedicated node labels ant taint)
+- Deploys default-lt Karpenter Provisioner using Launch Template (with dedicated node labels ant taint)

 # How to Deploy